 Currently an executive member of the board of Visit Somerset, Michelle is also a member of the management committee of The British Association of Leisure Parks, Piers and Attractions and is regularly involved in lobbying Parliament to improve trading conditions for tourism businesses across the UK.

-Angela has been a trustee for six years, after being introduced to the hospice through a lymphoedema clinic.
+Angela has been a trustee since 2010, after being introduced to the hospice through a lymphoedema clinic.
 Keen to ensure the hospice received the support needed and deserved, Angela then set up a support group and enjoys fundraising for the hospice.

-Tony has lived in Weston for more than 30 years, and has been a Weston Hospicecare trustee since 2010.
-He is also involved in a number of other voluntary activities within Weston.
+Tony has lived in Weston for more than 30 years, and has been a trustee since 2011, as well as being involved in a number of other voluntary activities.
 He originally wanted to support this vital local community resource having seen up close and personal the tremendous home support hospice staff and volunteers gave to a close relative who was terminally ill.

 Tony puts more than 35 years of experience in the telecoms industry to use for the hospice, pulling from the various finance, IT, project management and union representative roles he’s held in the UK and overseas.
 Tony tries to use his business experience to help the hospice provide the best quality care to those with life-threatening illnesses.